gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The soldier blinked slowly.
 "Deserting."

-"Well isn't that a bucket of trouble,"
+"Well now, isn't that a bucket of trouble,"
 Aft said sarcastically as yet another murmur ran through the crowd.
-"Are you hoping we're going to help you hide out?"
+"Are you hoping we're going to help them hide out?"

 The tiger's tail twitched.
 "I did not come to your village to hide, honored.
 In truth,
-I did not intend to come here at all, but my companions need help.
+I did not intend to come here at all, but my companions are injured.
-If you fear it will bring more trouble than you can chew, say so and I will be on my way."
+If you think they will be more trouble than you can chew, say so and I will be on my way."

 "Nobody is saying we won't help," Indy said firmly.
 "And as long as I'm reeve, nobody is *going* to say that."
 She raised a hand to cut Aft off before he could speak again.
-"We can argue about the politics later.
+"We can argue about politics later.
-Right now there's folk in trouble, and I won't have it said that we ever turned our backs on those that needed us."
+Right now there are people in trouble, and I won't have it said that we turned our backs on those that needed us."

 The next five minutes were chaos.
 Out of the question, Aft said emphatically.
-The *tralpa* might look the other way if they sheltered a stray who'd been stupid enough to anger the forest, but flying off to rescue a rebel army?
+The tralpa might look the other way if they sheltered a stray soldier or two who'd been stupid enough to anger the forest, but a whole army?
-Even he would have to report that.
+If that wasn't picking a side in the lowlanders' endless squabbles, what was?
 "We have to look to our own,"
 he finished,
-glancing meaningfully at the bulge under his wife Rind's coat.
+putting his arm around his wife Rind and glancing at the bulge beneath her coat.

-And what did he think "their own" were going say when they got back from rounding up the village's clouds and found out that the folk who'd stayed behind had left strangers at the forest's mercy,
+It wasn't an army,
 Grappa Gas shot back.
+And what did Aft think their own would say when they got back from rounding up the village's clouds and discovered that the folk who'd stayed behind had left strangers to the forest's mercy?
 Father and son glared at each other with a mutual stubbornness born of long practice.

 The argument swirled back and forth across the cobblestones, punctuated by soft bings and bongs from the village windchimes.
-Little whirlpools of disagreement came together, spun about, and flew apart as people overheard neighbors they disagreed with, or turned around to nod at something they had overheard and were sucked into yet another "what if?"
+Little whirlpools of disagreement came together, spun around, and flew apart as people turned around to nod at something they had overheard and were sucked into yet another "what if?"

 "Why don't they just get on with it?"
 Noxy said sourly.
-"They're all going to do whatever my mum wants to do in the end."
 She, Sensy, and Rash had stayed together in a knot on the sidelines.
+"They're all going to do whatever my *amma* wants in the end."

 Rash ran a finger along the lip fuzz he insisted on calling a mustache.
-It had become a habit over the winter, one that Noxy had told him countless times he ought to break before *someone* broke his stupid finger.
+It had become a habit over the winter, one that Noxy had told him countless times he ought to break before someone broke his stupid finger.
 "What I want to know is whether we're going to get to go, or if we're going to be stuck here with the littles."